Rachel Wright - Chair of the Trustee Board

 Whilst celebrating the past 100 years of caring for all in the community, the hospital is focusing on delivering the next generation of excellent services.

 I, my fellow trustees and staff are passionate in ensuring that all we do is patient led and in the best interests of the community and surrounding districts.

 I have lived near Tarporley with my husband and two children for 25 years.
 After attending school in Shropshire, studying catering in Worcestershire, I went on to study Business at Cambridge Business School.
 I’ve worked extensively in the hotel and catering profession both in the North West and in France.

 I’ve also managed an outside catering business and I am the proprietor of The Swan Hotel, Tarporley.

-John Iles - Chair of the Finance Committee
+Jane Windsor - Vice Chair of the Audit Committee

 I have lived locally for the past 30 years and understand the place that Tarporley Hospital holds in the community.